 WARNING: This story contains information that may be disturbing to some readers.
 Discretion is advised.

-Paul Oliver Wong and Kai Man Cheu pleaded not guilty to the fatal pedestrian collision on Cariboo Road near the Highway 1 overpass on Jan.
-17, 2018, that claimed the life of Fernanda Girotto.
+Paul Oliver Wong and Kai Man Cheu are pleading not guilty to a fatal pedestrian collision on Cariboo Road near the Highway 1 overpass that claimed the life of Fernanda Girotto.

-During the trial late last year, the court heard Girotto, 15, was struck by a vehicle that was allegedly owned by Wong, and the driver stopped to help.
+Court heard Monday that Girotto was struck by a vehicle, allegedly owned by Wong, and the driver stopped to help.